 Handling Size

 There are clear advantages in handling fasteners that have reasonable size.
 Very small fasteners are more easily dropped or damaged and assembly tends to be more time consuming when they are used.
 Additionally, very small fasteners cannot be reliably torque tightened.
-M4 is commonly held to be the smallest useful fastener size for general use, although other constraints may dictate the use of smaller fasteners.
+M4 is commonly held to be the smallest useful fastener size for general use, although other constraints can dictate the use of smaller fasteners.
 Thus, low duty joint often occur for ease of handling reasons, typical examples being are cable and pipe clamps, see Figure 10-3.